LennyHirsch/rusty-notes/README.md

 ## Installation
 Clone the repo, and build using `cargo build --release`.
 Edit the `config.json` file to point to the directory where you want your notes to be stored.
 You can also change the default file format here.
-Place the `config.json` file in the same directory as the compiled binary i.e. `target/release/`.
+Place the `config.json` file in the same directory as the compiled binary i.e. `target/release/` (or `target/debug/` if you have not built for release).

 ## Using Rusty Notes
 I recommend creating a new alias to run the executable.